Michelin Star restaurants in the Philippines are rising…

 This restaurant originating in Taiwan has become synonymous with xiao long bao.

-The hot soup dumplings so favoured as an appetizer or accompaniment to a hearty Chinese meal.
+The hot soup dumplings so favored as an appetizer or accompaniment to a hearty Chinese meal.

 Among Din Tai Fung’s banner offerings are xiao long bao favorites,